 This can be used in a number of other scenarios.
 It could be when your child comes home from school, in from playing outside, or even transitioning into something like a car ride.
 Weighted blankets are easy enough to pack along, but you could also use something smaller like a weighted lap pad.

 One of the hardest transition times parents have with autistic children is getting them to go to bed.
 While we showed how weighted blankets could help during and falling to sleep, they can also be used in the pre-bedtime routine.

 Perhaps you can lay the weighted blanket on your child while they read on the couch or your read to them.
-It can have the good physiological benefits, but can also become a symbol to represent that it’s time to wind down for the day and get ready for bed.
+It can have good physiological benefits, but can also become a symbol to represent that it’s time to wind down for the day and get ready for bed.

 While not only children with autism have sensory processing disorder, it is a factor for a lot of them.
-The added weight of the blankets can be a great sensory input.
+The added weight of the blankets can be great sensory input.

 For a lot of children with ASD or SPD, having a feeling of where their body ends can be important for developing body awareness.
 While this can be accomplished with things like body socks or sensory swings, tk weighted blankets are another great option.

 On top of the weight, you can get the benefit of the fabric, depending on what type of blanket you purchase.
 The blankets we sell on Harkla are made with an extremely soft fabric called minky, which makes for a good sensory blanket if you need it.
 It also holds up well to washing and will stay soft for a very long time.

 With the minky, we added dots to the blanket that give it an extra amount of sensory input.
 The soft fabric, plus the dots and the weight of the blanket it makes it a great option for a sensory seeker.
 And it’s something they can bring along with them, whether it's to a movie, car ride, or the classroom.